 Follow the Broke Backpacker’s Pai travel guide for insider tips on the best things to do in Pai.

-There are that many hostels in Pai, but what hostel is best for you?
+There are many hostels in Pai, but what hostel is best for you?
 If you’re looking for the best budget hostel option, check out Tribal Pai Backpackers, it’s by far the cheapest hostel in Pai.
-Tribal has such a chilled, laid-back but social vibe with mountain views, hammocks and a large garden.
+Tribal has such a chilled, laid-back but social vibe with mountain views, hammocks, and a large garden.

 Buzza’s is a great hostel for solo travellers who are looking for their home away from home.
 They have regular BBQ dinners, trivia/movie nights and chef Zingh cooks the most incredible food!